Supplements & Ingredients

 Table of Contents Show

-Megadosed vitamin C acts like a metabolic amplifier:
+Megadosed vitamin C acts like an amplifier:

 • Neutralizing oxidative stress